The Fedora Project

 So I joined the project and became a package maintainer.
 It’s not a rewarding job and it’s hard to follow the packaging guidelines changes, but it’s vital.
 As I’m writing this, according to this very unscientific metric I’m in the top 1% contributors, but I’m a small contributor!
 In other words only a minority of people is keeping the project afloat and I believe that any package that can be offloaded to someone else (like me) is a win for everyone.

 One of the responsibilities of a package maintainer is to act as front-line support and take bug reports downstream and carry them upstream (ideally with the bug fix ready for a review upstream).
 This is an interesting gateway to contributing to more free software projects and I have contributed bug fixes I wouldn’t have imagined within my reach before trying.
-And even when you think you are the sole user of that package you added to the distribution for yourself, others prove your wrong and file bug reports!
+And even when you think you are the sole user of that package you added to the distribution for yourself, others prove you wrong and file bug reports!

 After leaving Ubuntu and entering my new Fedora comfort zone I joined the Varnish Cache project and got more exposure to other systems like the BSDs and OpenSolaris derivatives.
 I’m sticking to Fedora nevertheless.
 I also evaluated other Linux-based systems but nothing comes close to Fedora.
 I’m not interested in Linux distributions downstream of Fedora, and in theory they should benefit from my contributions too.
 I really hope Fedora will power my pocket computer one day, not just my laptop computer.